-Glossary of terms for award notifications
+Glossary of Terms for Award Notifications

-Cost of Attendance (COA): The estimated cost of attending an institution for one academic year.
-This amount includes:
+Cost of Attendance (COA): The estimated cost of attending this institution for one academic year.
+This amount includes the following:

-- Expected charges for one year of tuition and fees - o Tuition: Charges assessed for classes - o Fees: Charges assessed for other college services - Housing: Including dorm charges for on-campus students or an estimate of rent and utilities for off-campus students - Food: Including the cost of a meal plan and/or an estimate of the costs of food prepared at home - Estimated transportation and parking costs - Estimated books and supplies - Miscellaneous costs such as personal hygiene, laundry and reasonable entertainment - Other costs specific to certain student circumstances related to attendance, such as dependent care during periods of class attendance or study, expenses related to disabilities, study abroad, purchase or rental of computer and others - Estimated living expense: Allowance for rent, utilities and food for off-campus living
+- Expected charges for one year of tuition and fees - Tuition Charges assessed for classes - Fees Charges assessed for other college services - Housing Could include dorm charges for on-campus students or an estimate of rent and utilities for an off-campus student - Food Could include the cost of a meal plan and/or an estimate of the costs of food prepared at home - Estimated transportation and parking costs - Estimated books and supplies - Miscellaneous costs such as personal hygiene, laundry, and reasonable entertainment - Other costs specific to certain student circumstances related to attendance, such as dependent care during periods of class attendance or study, expenses related to disabilities, study abroad, purchase or rental of computer, and others.

+• Estimated living expense -- allowance for rent, utilities, and food for off-campus living

-Direct costs: Expenses the student/family pays to the college, including:
+Direct Costs: Expenses the student/family pays to the college.